ellysh/video-game-bots/BotsClassification/game-application.md

 3. **Game Client Application**<br/>
 Game application's process receives the keyboard event notification from OS.
 The process updates the state of game objects in own memory according to the new character's position.
 4. **Game Client Application => Operating System**<br/>
 Game application's process requires OS to send a network packet to the game server via a network library of the OS.
-The packet contains an information about the new character's position.
+The packet contains information about the new character's position.
 The library uses a driver of a network adapter to send the data.
 5. **Operating System => Game Server**<br/>
 Game server receives the network packet.
 Then it validates the new character's position according to the game rules.
 If the check is succeeded, the server sends a network packet to the client host.
 There is a confirmation of the new character's position in the packet.
 6. **Operating System => Game Client Application**<br/>